 - 喝一个 (hē yī gè): This is a more casual phrase meaning "Let's have a drink".
 It's suitable for informal gatherings among friends.

-Furthermore, the type of alcohol being consumed can influence the toasting ritual.
-For instance, when drinking baijiu (a strong Chinese liquor), it's common to emphasize the gān bēi aspect and empty your glass.
+Beyond that, the type of alcohol being consumed can influence the toasting ritual.
 With milder beverages like beer or wine, there's generally more flexibility.
-The region of China can also influence toasting customs, as different areas may have their own unique traditions.
-Being aware of these regional variations can further enhance your understanding and ability to navigate toasting etiquette.
+Even so, the region of China can also influence toasting customs, as different areas may have their own unique traditions.
+Take this case: when drinking baijiu (a strong Chinese liquor), it's common to highlight the gān bēi aspect and empty your glass.
+Being aware of these regional variations can further enhance your understanding and ability to work through toasting etiquette.

 Different levels of formality also dictate the type of phrases you should use.
 At a formal business dinner, phrases like wǒ jìng nǐ and wèi…gān bēi are more appropriate, showing respect and professionalism.
 In contrast, a casual gathering with friends might call for phrases like hē yī gè.
-Understanding these nuances will ensure that you not only say the right thing but also convey the right message.
+Understanding these nuances will make sure you not only say the right thing but also convey the right message.

 Remember, toasting is about building connections and fostering goodwill.
 By mastering these phrases and understanding the underlying cultural customs, you can confidently participate in any Chinese gathering and leave a positive impression.